Ezio Auditore da Firenze: Others

 Due to his popularity, Ezio has made numerous crossover appearances outside of the Assassin's Creed franchise.
 All three of his prominent outfits from throughout the series have also been featured as unlockable cosmetic options in several games.
 In 2012, Ezio was included as a guest character in the fighting game Soulcalibur V. He also appeared in the 2014 and 2020 free to play role-playing mobile games Soul Hunters and AFK Arena, through a collaboration between developer Lilith Games and Ubisoft.
 Ezio later appeared as a boss in another one of Ubisoft's titles, For Honor.
 In the fighting game, players are encouraged to duel with and kill Ezio in a time-limited special event, active from December 2018 to January 2019.
-Later In April 25th 2024, Ezio was added to For Honor as a “Hero Skin” cosmetic for the Peacekeeper hero, featuring the game’s first ever gender swap for a gender locked hero, complete with new voice overs & reworked animations.
+On 25 April 2024, Ezio was added as a "Hero Skin" cosmetic for the Peacekeeper character; unlike other skins in the game, he features reworked animations and original voice lines.
 In March 2022, Ezio was added as a playable character in Fortnite Battle Royale.
 He could be unlocked from the in-game store or by purchasing Assassin's Creed Valhalla or its Dawn of Ragnarök DLC on the Epic Games Store before March 2023.
 In July 2022, Ezio was added as a playable character to the fighting game Brawlhalla.
-In August 2025, Ezio was added as a playable character to the gacha game Reverse: 1999.
-Players could obtain him by pulling the Collab banner and experience a version of his story in the game mode 'Traces of Shadow.'
+In August 2025, Ezio was added as a playable character to the gacha game Reverse: 1999, alongside an original story campaign set in Renaissance Florence.
+In August 2026, Ezio appears in the mobile game Watcher of Realms as one of the unlockable characters introduced during its collaboration event with the Assassin’s Creed franchise.